Pediatric Dentistry – Kids Dentist – Temecula Kids Dentist

 Taking care of your children’s teeth is an important part of making them strong.
 Proper care will help them avoid decays that have become rampant in children.
 Periodontal diseases are common in children who do not take good care of their teeth.
 They are caused by inflammatory bacteria that hide in between the teeth and on the gums.
 Cleaning your teeth at least twice per day will help eliminate these bacteria.
 Children must learn how to take good care of their teeth at a young age to develop good habits.
 Make the most of your role as a parent and impact your child’s dental health by modeling good behavior.

 So what should your children do?

 Use Fluoride Toothpaste

 Studies show that fluoridated toothpaste is safe for your toddler.
 Your child should start using it as soon as they get their first teeth.
-It will help reduce teeth decay, which has become an epidemic in our modern society.
+It will help reduce tooth decay, which has become an epidemic in our modern society.
 The epidemic is so rampant that it is common to find children who are as young as 2 years in the operating room for cavity repair.
-Using fluoride toothpaste will reduce tooth decay that interferes with the child’s eating and sleeping habits.
+Using a fluoride toothpaste will reduce tooth decay that interferes with the child’s eating and sleeping habits.
 This affects their general development and health.
 This toothpaste blocks cavities and increases the number of minerals in areas bombarded by bacterial acids.

 Visit your Dentist Regularly

 Just like adults, children must get dental checkups regularly.
 By the time children celebrate their first birthday, you should take them to the dentist for the first check-up.
 The dentist will not just check on the child’s general dental health but will give you tips on cavity prevention and proper brushing habits.
 Your dentist will also assess the risk of cavities and advise you on how often your child should visit their office.
 Early decay will be treated with fluoride to help harden the teeth.
-The dentist will also spot any cavity problem and fill them.
+The dentist will also spot any cavity problems and fill them.